Cass (painting): Description

 Like the rest of her and Louise Henderson's Cass paintings, this work emphasises the human intrusion into the high country landscapes: huts, trains, radiata pine trees, and telegraph poles.
 Unlike Henderson, Angus leaves the telegraph lines off her poles, presumably to prevent them interfering with the composition.
 Angus later wrote that "Cass at that time appeared as a 'break away' from the academic, but resulted from an intense interest in the old masters, through mathematics, e.g. geometry," and the geometric composition of the painting is strong, with vertical telegraph pole and doors contrasting with the diagonal lines of mountains, roof and shadows.

-Angus wrote that Cass "was a subject already to be seen…the landscape (subject) suggested the painting, composition triangles, slopes of hills…" Cass depicts the archtypal South Island high country, with tussock grassland, scree, and southern beech forest, painted in a clear, direct manner, in contrast to the picturesque landscape painting that was the common style in New Zealand art societies.
+Angus wrote that Cass "was a subject already to be seen…the landscape (subject) suggested the painting, composition triangles, slopes of hills…" Cass depicts the archetypal South Island high country, with tussock grassland, scree, and southern beech forest, painted in a clear, direct manner, in contrast to the picturesque landscape painting that was the common style in New Zealand art societies.
 Unlike those paintings, which depicted empty wildernesses, Cass is a landscape full of, and transformed by, human presence.

 The central pyramidal form created by the station and trees is echoed and enlarged by the mountains in the background, with shades of purple; the sky is filled with swirling clouds.
 The mountains, which have been manipulated in size to make the composition more compelling, contrast with the small, human details in the foreground: sawn timber, a railway wagon, luggage, and a solitary human figure in a suit and hat sitting on the platform.

 In a 1937 Christchurch Press review, the writer suggested Angus had been influenced by Guy Kortright's landscapes, but Christopher Perkins and Rata Lovell-Smith have stronger affinities with her work.
 Her linear, crisp style contrasted with the Impressionistic landscapes of the Canterbury school, which A.R.D.
 Fairburn lambasted for making the "great crouching tigers" of the Southern Alps resemble "Sunday icecream".
 Her work at this time, and that of Bill Sutton, Doris Lusk, and Rata Lovell-Smith has been called "regionalist" or "regional realist".
 Angus was attempting to revitalise a realist landscape art tradition using the tools of modern art like stylisation, bright colour, and decorative patterns, as were her contemporaries Grant Wood, Margaret Preston, and Emily Carr.

 The finished painting is signed "Rita Cook" on the lower right of the canvas.
 Although she had separated from her husband Alfred Cook in 1934, under New Zealand law amicable divorce required three years of separation.
 Angus continued to use the name "Rita Cook", under which she had established her reputation as an artist, until 1947, eight years after her divorce.